-We organise two training camps per year: one at the end of September and one at the beginning of January in a variety of locations across the UK.
+We organise two training camps per year: one in September and one at the beginning of January, both in a variety of locations across the UK.
 You are welcome to stay for as much or little of the week as you like.

 For those of you who have never been to a CUH&H training camp, here’s what to expect:

 You can also expect lots of banter and fun and games.
-There will be a fair amount of drinking, especially on Thursday which has become known as ‘mental night’ (in January a beer centurion was completed); but again there is no pressure and you will certainly not be the only one if you don’t want to drink.
+There will be some drinking, but again there is no pressure and you will certainly not be the only one if you don’t want to drink.

 CUH&H training camps are, without fail, simply amazing and unmissable.